Tamas

 Read the complete plot breakdown of Tamas (1000), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Nathu, a Chamar, is finishing his work in his shop when the thekedar walks in and asks him to kill a pig for the Veterinary doctor who needs it for medical purposes.
-Nathu declines saying he has never killed a pig before and doesn’t have the necessary skill for it, offering instead to tan the hide if required provided the people from the piggery kill it.
-Thekedar insists and gives Nathu 5 rupees and leaves the shop saying by morning the jamadar will come to take the carcass.
+Nathu, a Chamar, is finishing his work in his shop when the thekedar walks in and asks him to kill a pig for the veterinary doctor who needs it for medical purposes.
+Nathu declines, saying he has never killed a pig before and doesn’t possess the necessary skill, offering instead to tan the hide if the piggery people kill it.
+The thekedar presses him, hands over 5 rupees, and walks away, promising that by morning the jamadar will come to take the carcass.

-Early next morning Bakshiji and a few members of the political party go to a Muslim mohalla to clean drains as propaganda, singing patriotic songs.
-They’re received at the mohalla warmly and are joined in by the residents in cleaning the drains.
-Later they are confronted by an old Muslim and asked to leave for their own good.
-Soon stones fly at the party members from neighboring houses and they flee the scene.
-Party members then discover that someone has thrown a pig carcass at the steps of a mosque.
+Early the next morning, Bakshiji and a small band of political supporters go to a Muslim mohalla to clean drains as propaganda, singing patriotic songs to win goodwill.
+The residents welcome them and join in the communal cleanup, but the mood shifts when an old Muslim man asks them to leave for their own safety.
+Soon, stones fly from neighboring houses and the party members flee in confusion.
+The attackers later discover someone has thrown a pig carcass at the steps of a mosque, deepening the tension and fear around the neighborhood.

 Mobile App Preview